SchoolOfCode/ai-tools-audit-error-404-intelligence-not-found/README.md

 - Potential over-reliance on AI suggestions
 - Occasional inaccurate suggestions

 **Tangible Benefits:**

 - Cost savings through reduced coding time and fewer bugs
 - Increased productivity and code output
 - Early error detection during development
+- Code input is private and is not used to train the model **Privacy is of upmost importance**

 ### 2. UIZARD

 UIZARD is an AI-powered UI/UX design tool that can generate design mockups from low-fidelity sketches, existing images, or text descriptions.